 “As well as a seamless transition for all ongoing transactions, a familiar welcome awaits all our clients as we will continue to operate from our Alford Place offices."

-Once the new team joins, personnel numbers at Ledingham Chalmers, which has offices in Aberdeen, Edinburgh, Stirling and Inverness, will rise to 198 including 33 partners.
+Personnel numbers at Ledingham Chalmers, which has offices in Aberdeen, Edinburgh, Stirling and Inverness, are now 186 including 33 partners.

 The firm can also arrange independent financial planning and mortgage advice through its subsidiary, Golden Square Wealth Management.

-All wills, trusts and other executry documentation held by Simpson & Marwick Aberdeen will transfer to Ledingham Chalmers, which offers a full range of private client services.
+As part of the deal, all wills, trusts and other executry documentation held by Simpson & Marwick Aberdeen transfer to Ledingham Chalmers, which offers a full range of private client services.